-- Included with the fireplace are two 10' lengths of vent, use a connector and seal if adding more length - The duct terminations must be located so they can not be blocked (e.g. snow drifts) - Included with the fireplace is a set of storm collars and vent hoods.
+- Included with the fireplace is a set of storm collars and vent hoods.
 Place the collars around the vent on the exterior and attach with screws or caulking to seal the wall from the vent penetration.
 Place the hood, with open portion facing down, over the cooling vents and secure. - The cooling air duct terminations may be installed to draw air from a ventilated crawl space or attic if approved by local building codes.
-NOTE: certain codes require a fire curtain damper in these cases.
+NOTE: certain codes require a fire curtain damper in these cases. - The duct terminations must be located so they can not be blocked (e.g. snow drifts).
+The duct terminations must be flashed and sealed to meet local building code requirements.